-As part of my challenge of gathering #100 usability reviews this year, I’ve been collecting some mobile games (and other games if I have the opportunity to play them) and writing about them as a cool exercise (why not?).
+As part of my challenge of gathering 30 game usability reviews, I’ve been collecting some mobile games (and other games if I have the opportunity to play them) and writing about them as a cool exercise (why not?).

 What is the game about

 This is a mobile game designed for Android and iOS platforms.
 In the game you are a “tape” and you need to run through the boxes in a “factory” (Figure 1).
 In order to win the game you have to swipe left/right and avoid falling in the empty spaces.
 Sometimes you can fall into boxes with prizes and you may collect letters that would give you a limited power-up/advantage.
 I’ve tried this game in an iPhone.